artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 * You can specify a list of specific countries or select all countries supported by the virtual store.
 * You can require a minimum and/or a valid free shipping coupon.
 * You can create as many postal groups and/or states (provinces) groups as you wish.
-* You can assign postcode/state (province) groups where they don’t meet orders.
 * You can create an unlimited number of free shipping.
 * You can hide the rest of shipping if free shipping is available.